fernandalschumacher/ARCensReg/README.md

 distribution (i.e., disregarding the heavy tails) and compute the corresponding quantile residuals.
-The resulting plots are given below, where we can see clear signs of non-normality, such as large residuals and several points outside the confidence band in the Q-Q plots.
+The resulting plots are given below, where we can see clear signs of non-normality, such as large residuals and some points outside the confidence band in the Q-Q plots.

 ``` r
 fit3 = ARCensReg(dat2$data$cc, dat2$data$lcl, dat2$data$ucl, dat2$data$y, x,